izivkov/DynamicResourceTranslator/README.md

 ### Getting Access to the API

 #### Method 1: Use Singleton Object
-The easiest way to get access to the API is through a Singleton object DynamicResourceApi, which wraps the class containing the API methods.
+The easiest way to get access to the API is through a Singleton object `DynamicResourceApi`, which wraps the class containing the API methods.

-**Initialize** `DynamicResourceApi` once, typically in `MainActivity` or your application class:
+Initialize `DynamicResourceApi` once, typically in `MainActivity` or your application class:
    ```kotlin
    DynamicResourceApi.init()
    ```

-init can take optional parameters:
+`init()` can take optional parameters:
 ```
  fun init(
     engine: ITranslationEngine?,    // Optional translation engine (see below)